Body integrity dysphoria

 Body integrity dysphoria (BID), also referred to as body integrity identity disorder (BIID), amputee identity disorder or xenomelia, and formerly called apotemnophilia, is a mental disorder characterized by a desire to have a sensory disability or physical disability or feeling discomfort with being able-bodied, beginning in early adolescence and resulting in harmful consequences.
 BID appears to be related to somatoparaphrenia.
-People with this condition may refer to themselves as transabled.
+Some people with this condition may refer to themselves as transabled, a term coined in relation to them.

 Signs and symptoms

-BID is a rare, infrequently studied condition in which there is a mismatch between the mental body image and the physical body, characterized by an intense desire for amputation or paralysis of a limb, usually a leg, or to become blind or deaf.
+BID is a rare, infrequently studied condition in which there is a mismatch between the mental body image and the physical body, characterized by an intense desire for amputation usually of the left leg, paralysis, or to become blind or deaf.
 A 2017 survey by researchers at the University of Amsterdam of 80 people with BID found that 71.3% experienced sexual arousal related to their condition, with this group more likely to be men, religious, homosexual, and to have pursued self-amputation compared to those without such arousal.

 Some become somewhat more comfortable with their own bodies by using prostheses and other tools to help their dysphoria, such as using a wheelchair or by blocking their vision or hearing.
-Some people with BID have reported to the media or by interview with researchers that they have resorted to self-amputation of a limb by, for example, allowing a train to run over it or otherwise damaging it so severely that surgeons will have to amputate it.
-However, the medical literature records few cases of self-amputation apart from that of cricket historian Rowland Bowen, who self-amputated one of his legs below the knee in 1968.
+Some people with BID have reported to the media or by interview with researchers that they have resorted to self-amputation of a limb by, for example, freezing their limbs in dry ice (Neil Hopper, a British orthopedic surgeon suspected of doing such, and being involved with a now defunct group called Eunuch Maker) or otherwise damaging it so severely that surgeons will have to amputate it.
+However, the medical literature records few cases of self-amputation.
+A notable example is that of cricket historian Rowland Bowen, who self-amputated one of his legs below the knee in 1968.

-People with BID appear to start to wish for a disability when they are young, between eight and twelve years of age, and often knew a person with an amputated limb when they were children; however, people with BID tend to seek treatment only when they are adults.
+People with BID appear to start to wish for a disability when they are young, between eight and twelve years of age.
+More than half of patients have described contact with an amputee during childhood, and symptoms began soon after such exposure for 56% of patients in First's study; this has been proposed as a possible risk factor.
+However, people with BID tend to seek treatment only when they are adults.
 People diagnosed with BID seem to be predominantly men, and while there is no evidence that sexual preference is relevant, there does seem to be a correlation with BID and a person having a paraphilia; there appears to be a weak correlation with personality disorders.
 Family psychiatric history does not appear to be relevant, and there does not appear to be any strong correlation with the site of the limb or limbs that the person wishes they did not have, nor with any past trauma to the undesired limb.